With so many topics relating to polyamory, where do you even start?

 - Compersion: a feeling of happiness that comes from seeing others happy.
 Basically, the reverse of jealousy.

-- Kitchen Table Poly: a form of polyamory where everyone can come together the same way as a traditional family unit.
+A form of polyamory where everyone can come together the same way as a traditional family unit.
 There’s no arguing, and non-sexual activities can take place with the participation of all.

 - Triad: a relationship between three people.
 They might all be sexually active and emotionally reciprocal of each other (like the points of a triangle), or one person may have two partners who do not have a relationship (like a door hinge).